-SALSA[®] MLPA[®] Probemix P433 ARID1A-ARID1B is a research use only (RUO) assay for the detection of deletions or duplications in the ARID1A and ARID1B genes, which are associated with various tumour types, Coffin-Siris syndrome (OMIM #614607) and non-syndromic intellectual disability (OMIM #614562).
+The SALSA MLPA Probemix P433 ARID1A-ARID1B is a research use only (RUO) assay for the detection of deletions or duplications in the ARID1A and ARID1B genes, which are associated various with various tumour types, Coffin-Siris syndrome and mental retardation syndrome.

-ARID1A (AT-rich interactive domain 1A) and ARID1B (AT-rich interactive domain 1B) proteins share 80% amino acid homology and are evolutionarily conserved.
-These proteins are integral components of the SWI/SNF chromatin modelling complex, which mediates epigenetic regulation in critical cellular processes such as cell differentiation, proliferation and DNA repair (Madan V et al. 2023).
+The ARID1 subfamily contains two members: ARID1A (AT-rich interactive domain 1A) and ARID1B (AT-rich interactive domain 1B), which share 80% amino acid homology and are evolutionarily conserved.
+These genes encode proteins for the SWI/SNF chromatin modelling complex.
+Both ARID1A and ARID1B are able to bind DNA and are suggested to help target the SWI/SNF complexes to the chromatin location that needs to be remodelled.